Ko Olina Beach beach villas

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these villas are highly rated for location, cleanliness, and more.

 Feel free to message me a request to book and the times you are looking for.
 The least expensive option is the Mountain View Studio w/kitchenette that sleeps 4.
-Price is roughly 285/night which is HALF the cost if you book direct with the hotel.
+Price is MORE THAN HALF the cost if you book direct with the hotel.
 Also includes free parking where hotel charges $40/day.
 The most beautiful resort and Guestroom in Ko Olina right on the beach in a picturesque lagoon.
 30 minutes from the airport and Honolulu. * Free WiFi, Free self-parking.

-Think of Ko Olina as Waikiki’s younger and more chill sibling, a resort town with some of the amenities of Honolulu, but without the huge crowds.
+Think of Ko Olina as Waikiki’s younger and more chill sibling, a resort town with villas that are near some of the amenities of Honolulu, but without the huge crowds.
 If you’ve always wanted to learn how to stand-up paddleboard or snorkel, the calm and shallow waters of Ko Olina Beach offer an ideal spot for beginners and families: four consecutive crescent-shaped lagoons interconnected by 5 miles of jogging and walking paths.
 The fourth and most southerly, Ulua Lagoon, is adjacent to Ko Olina Beach Park, offering public access to the shoreline and a verdant circle of grass that reaches toward the more rocky and secluded Ko Olina Beach.

-Upon arrival at the airport, visitors can find car rental desks located on the ground floor across from baggage claim, with three pickup locations for rideshares on the second level (Departures).
+The easiest way to get to Oahu is by landing at Daniel K. Inouye International Airport (HNL), which serves more than 21 million passengers annually and is, conveniently, only a 30-minute drive away from the inviting sand of Ko Olina Beach.Upon arrival at the airport, visitors can find car rental desks located on the ground floor across from baggage claim, with three pickup locations for rideshares on the second level (Departures).
 Unlike Honolulu, Ko Olina isn’t nearly as easy to get around by foot (except along the shoreline), so renting a car is advisable if plans include exploring beyond the four lagoons.